-Salary and bonus constituted 88% of total compensation for the named executive officers in fiscal 2008.
-Options granted in fiscal 2008 were five year options exercisable one year after the date of grant at an exercise price equal to the closing market price of the Company's common stock on
+Salary and bonus constituted approximately 91% of total compensation for the named executive officers in fiscal 2012.
+Options granted to Mr. Sheerr are five year options exercisable one year after the grant date.
+All options granted are at an exercise price equal to the closing market price of the Company's common stock on the date of grant.
+No dividends are paid or accrued with respect to options for the benefit of employees prior to the date of option exercise.